Last Updated on by

 Keith Goodwin of Cisco says that they “embrace healthy competition with companies such as Avaya, HP, Huawei and Juniper Networks.”
 He further adds – “Each of our competitors brings its strengths, innovations, and programs to address a variety of customer and partner needs.”

 Although we may argue that working with your competitors is a double-edged sword having more upside than downside, it helps to remind yourself that when you are dealing with competition, you are treading a very thin line.
-It’s advisable that you don’t reveal all your cards to the competition and also be cautious that competitors do not influence the direction that you want your business to take.
+You shouldn’t reveal all your cards to the competition and also be cautious that competitors do not influence the direction that you want your business to take.
 Finally, ensure that you don’t end up being a following rather than leading.